Post-Newtonian limit of scalar-torsion theories of gravity as analogue to scalar-curvature theories: Massless case: all PPN parameters

 In order to eliminate the fourth order scalar field, which appears in form of the term \(\triangle\order{\psi}{4}\), we use the corresponding fourth-order scalar field equation, which is given by

 In the latter equation also appears the antisymmetric part of the second order tetrad, which we obtain by solving the fourth order antisymmetric equation

-Since all terms in this equation arising from scalar fields and symmetric tetrad components are of the form \(U_{,[i}U_{,j]}\) and thus vanish, this is identically solved by setting \(\order{\tau}{2}_{[ij]} = 0\).
+which is the lowest order in the perturbative expansion of the antisymmetric equation~\eqref{eqn:clafeqcon}, since its zeroth and second order vanish identically.
+Also note that the right hand side vanishes, see~\eqref{eqn:fieldeqns}, due to the fact that the energy-momentum tensor derived in~\eqref{eqn:matactvar} is symmetric.
+Since all remaining terms in this equation arising from scalar fields and symmetric tetrad components are of the form \(U_{,[i}U_{,j]}\) and thus vanish, this is identically solved by setting \(\order{\tau}{2}_{[ij]} = 0\).
 With the lower order solutions, and following the steps above, one finally obtains for the fourth-order tetrad field equation the form

 where the constants are given by